How to Position Your Healthcare Product So It Stands Out

 Through these personas, the product compass connects these decision makers and end-users, and identifies their specific motivations, needs, and wants.
 All of this information narrows down your target audience, so future marketing activities can cut through to the right audience.

-2. Create a Brand Ladder
+2. Create a Benefit Ladder

 All too often, teams get bogged down in specific product features — and it shows in sub-standard marketing campaigns filled with jargon.
-To combat this, a brand ladder creates consistency and focuses your team's efforts by translating features into benefits that resonate with the consumer.
+To combat this, a benefit ladder creates consistency and focuses your team's efforts by translating features into benefits that resonate with the consumer.

 Called a "ladder" because each step builds on the prior, this exercise first identifies the main features of your product.
 Next, you’ll list the functional benefits or how the features help the user.
 The emotional and self-expressive benefits — how these features impact a user's mindset and how they view their role — make up the top half.
 Eventually you end up with something like this: